Enjoy a Taste of Tuscany

 Marriage of Food and Wine

-Wally, a certified sommelier, held forth on two afternoons (in Italian) on the elements of wine-what to look, smell, and taste for in a range of Italian wines.
-Perhaps more importantly, she taught us the importance of thinking
+A certified sommelier held forth on two afternoons (in Italian) on the elements of wine-what to look, smell, and taste for in a range of Italian wines.
+Perhaps more importantly, we were taught the importance of thinking

 about the wine before the food.
 In order to make the food and the wine taste their best, the menu must be developed in concert.